 After the first setup tasks we start to build our own acceleration structure, an octree.
 My implementation cut down the rendering time of the bunny scene from 9.2s to 535ms (plus 5ms to build the octree).
 This improvement in speed enables you to render the Ajax bust.

 This scene rendered in roughly 14s (plus 1.7s to build the octree).
 I’d like to give you a timing without acceleration but even after several minutes not a single 32×32 pixel block was rendered.
-Rendering complex scenes without acceleration structures is just not possible.
+Rendering complex scenes without acceleration structures is just not feasible.

 After that we dive into Monte-Carlo integration, sampling and add an ambient occlusion integrator and direct diffuse lighting.